 Emmanuel Sebag has responsibility for the review and supervision of Group operations.
+He graduated with a master's degree in Industrial Administration from Carnegie-Mellon University in 1991.
 He is a Non-Executive Director of Andrews Sykes.

 Independent Non-Executive Directors